SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 2. `get_two/1` is called with the `list`
 3. Since `979` is _not_ one of the numbers that sums to `2020`, this call returns `nil`.
 4. So, we call `product_of_equals_twenty_twenty/2` with `tail` and `nil`
-5. This brings us back to this function body:
+5. This brings us back to this same function body:

 ```elixir
 def product_of_equals_twenty_twenty([_head | tail] = list, _product) do